IBM/AI-on-Power-Level3/docs/lab-setup.md

       ![image](https://github.com/user-attachments/assets/770257da-8d44-4d21-9860-7c6200afd3b6)

 ### Logging in to OpenShift Cluster using `oc` CLI
-Let's login to the OpenShift cluster via the `oc` CLI.
+Login to the OpenShift cluster via the `oc` CLI.
 This is needed as we will execute some CLI commands as part of the lab steps.

 1. In the OpenShift console, top right section click on `cecuser` and select `Copy login command` option.